 2014 had Funky DL continuing his onslaught of hip-hop instrumental album releases, including a complete and all-new instrumental remake of his debut album "Classic Was The Day".
 After completing a three-year law degree (which commenced in 2011), DL prepared to release a tribute album to the legendary works of hip-hop super producer J Dilla and Nujabes, where he remade 18 of the classic original tracks that these producers brought to the hip-hop world.
 DL also played his first exciting "Funky DL samples Amy Winehouse" live show exclusively at Club Cassiopeia in Germany.
 Later that year, DL released the second installment of his Nas Remixes albums.
 "Jazzmatic 2", proving yet again to be a hip-hop heavyweight force to be reckoned with.

 In February 2015, Funky DL completed a 4-city tour of Japan, playing 4 tribute shows to the late Nujabes in Tokyo, Osaka, Fukuoka and Kagoshima.
 More instrumental album releases followed with the albums "Forever Instrumental"and "Blue Silk Instrumentals", as well as DL's first drum pack collection, "Drum Attic", for budding producers and DJ's.
-Funky DL is currently preparing for the release of a new remix album, as well as writing his latest brand new album for a possible 2016 release.

 The frightening thing about all of DL’s accolades is that he always feels as if this is just the beginning...
 So in summing up...
-For a young man who at 19 scored a 5 album deal with no management, won a MOBO and was the only X3 consecutive UK hip-hop nominee period, remixing for well known acts, traveling the world touring and producing for underground and established acts, owning and running a respected record label dealing with main stay labels… at the age of 37 you could agree..
-DL is the about one of the greatest and successful hip-hop inspirations the UK has ever offered!!!!
+For a young man who at 19 scored a 5 album deal with no management, won a MOBO and was the only X3 consecutive UK hip-hop nominee period, remixing for well known acts, traveling the world touring and producing for underground and established acts, owning and running a respected record label dealing with main stay labels… at the age of 39 you could agree..
+DL is the about one of the greatest and successful hip-hop inspirations the UK has ever offered!!!